aesy/m3u-to-spotify/m3u-to-spotify-cli/README.md

           [env: REDIRECT_URL=]

       --playlist-path <FILE>
-          The path to the m3u/m3u8 file to migrate/convert.
+          The path to the m3u/m3u8 file to export.

           [env: PLAYLIST_PATH=]

       --playlist-name <PLAYLIST_NAME>
-          The name of the playlist to create and add all songs to.
+          The name of the Spotify playlist to create and add all songs to.

           A new playlist is created even if a playlist of the same name already exists.